owncloud/ocis/docs/helpers/README.md

 ## Introduction

 `docs/helpers` contains small go programs creating docs by extracting information from the code.
 The `main.go` program is manually started with `make docs-generate` or via the CI.
-It calls the other required programs and has three main responsibilities:
+It calls the other required programs and has these main responsibilities:

 - Generate docs for envvars in config structs including deprecations if there are any.
 - Extract and generate docs for `extended` envvars that are not mentioned in config structs (aka "rogue" envvars).
 - Extract and generate docs for `global` envvars which occur in multiple services.
+- Create `docs/service/<service-name>/_index.md` from `service/<service-name>/README.md` files while keeping the existing `_index.md` if the README.md has not been created so far.

 ## Output Generated